notes toward an individualist form of government

 tragedy

 No. It is my power to begin with.
 I say what happens with it.
 I retain it in my cell of the distributed state.
-The party is just a restorative force.
-It calls people back to psycho-political health and trains them in ruling their own lives.
+This gives me no opening to use it anywhere else, and I don’t want any.
+Those who do will be frustrated and stopped.

 security vs safety